Welcome to Medicine for Psychiatrists

 Psychiatrists are not only doctors, they are medical specialists.
 Many psychiatrists want to maintain their confidence in contemporary medical knowledge and skills.
 Physical health and mental health are inextricably linked, with poor health status in either domain increasing the risk of illness in the other.
 Many psychiatric interventions are associated with adverse physical health consequences that psychiatrists should be able to recognize and manage.

-REGISTRATION IS NOW OPEN FOR THE 5TH RANZCP CPD ENDORSED MEDICINE FOR PSYCHIATRISTS CONFERENCE ON
+THE 5TH RANZCP CPD ENDORSED MEDICINE FOR PSYCHIATRISTS CONFERENCE WILL BE POSTPONED UNTIL FURTHER NOTICE

-The 2020 conference will continue to focus on the most pertinent medical aspects and common comorbidities of psychiatric conditions.
+The future conference will continue to focus on the most pertinent medical aspects and common comorbidities of psychiatric conditions.
 The presenters are expert clinicians and the content of the conference is clinically focused to enhance up to date clinical knowledge and skills.
-The 2020 conference has two more presentations than in 2018 with three new topics of Sleep Medicine, Radiology for the Psychiatrist as well as Falls, Frailty and Medication Rationalization in the Elderly.

 This event has been endorsed by the RANZCP as CPD activity code: ED000046, and each hour of participation can be claimed under Accredited Group Learning Activity (Section 4.1).